MariaHochstoeger/el-madre/README.md

 - **Sign in**
     - Should a user already have an account, they can log in via the sign in page.
     - If they have visited the site before, and asked to be remembered, their user details will be pre-filled.
-    - Should a user not yet have an account, they are redirected to the register page.<br>
+    - Should a user not yet have an account, they are provided with a link to the register page.<br>
     ![Sign up](static/images/readme-images/signin.png)<br>

 - **Post detail - Top of the page**